-Schools may apply for either component I or component II below:
+Schools may apply for either option 1 or option 2 below:

 Funding Agency: Funding for this project is provided by the Georgia Department of Public Health under the Preventive Health and Health Services Block Grant.
 Documents and other materials published by schools created with Shape grants must reference award number 3B01DP009013-15S2.

 Matching Funds: Matching funds are not required for this grant.

 Funding: Grant funding will be provided to selected schools upon receipt of all DPH required financial forms.
 These forms include a State of Georgia Vendor Management form as well as other documentation required by the DPH Financial Services.
 Grantees are required to participate in an initial technical assistance call along with their school’s district financial representative if awarded.
 Schools must agree to be the primary fiscal agent for funds awarded through this grant opportunity.

 Capital purchases and improvements: Capital purchases and improvements will not be permitted without prior approval of the grantor.

 Number of Awards: The exact number of awardees will depend upon the number and type of grants submitted.

 Funding Opportunity Release Date: Wednesday, March 1, 2017

 Application Due Date: Friday, April 28, 2017 11:59 PM EST